ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 result of a year’s laborious
 search among the leading poets
 of the past and present time —
-Why all this toil for triumphs of a
+Why all this toil for triumphs of an
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://texashistory.unt.edu/iiif/ark:/67531/metapth974302/m1/3/pct:14.866667,14.053579,14.733333,9.793588/!600,600/0/default.jpg"/>
 </td>